 On April 4, 1977, William V. Gudaitis boarded the ill-fated Southern Airways Flight 242 in Huntsville, AL as he headed to a meeting at Raytheon Co. in Lexington, MA.
-He was a top scientist for the Redstone Arsenal, and his briefcase bulged with top-secret documents that detailed a revolutionary new missile design – one that would completely change the existing paradigm.
+He was a top scientist for the Redstone Arsenal, and his briefcase contained top-secret documents that detailed a revolutionary new missile design – one that would completely change the existing paradigm.
 It was called the “Patriot Air Defense Missile System,” and the plans he carried would soon become the prototype for the next generation of guided missile defense.
 He did not survive the tragic crash in New Hope, GA, but his briefcase did.
 Once again, Redstone would ride triumphant.

 Redstone Arsenal has always served as ground zero for the U.S. Army’s missile and rocket programs.
 Originally built in 1941 as an assembly plant for the manufacturing of conventional and chemical munitions, the U.S. Army ultimately chose it to be the dedicated site for development and testing of their rocket propulsion systems.
 Werner von Braun famously arrived there in 1950 to lead the team of scientists that developed the first ballistic missile test rocket.
 Afterwards, his group of top scientists crafted the next generation of launch vehicle that sent the first satellite into orbit, signaling the beginning of the space race between the U.S. and the Soviet Union.